hugCarvalho/weather_api/README.md

-## Weather App with 2 days forecast
+## Weather App with 3 days forecast
 Displays weather data from *OpenWeather* API for the present day and for the next 2 days for every 3 hours.

-*Note*: performance not yet optimized.

 ### Project specs
 Built with React HOOKS, styled with SASS(scss)